microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.appendtofile.md

 ## FileSystem.appendToFile() method

 Writes a text string to a file on disk, appending to the file if it already exists.
-Behind the scenes it uses `fs.appendFileSync()`<!-- -->.
+Behind the scenes it uses `fs.appendFileSync()`.

 <b>Signature:</b>